JackMcKew/jackmckew.dev/content/2020/virus-outbreak-simulation/virus-outbreak.md

 - Time to recover
     - Simulate if a virus took a different amount of time before recovering

-Try the simulation out below and please feel free to comment if you have any more interesting parameters to simulate!
+Try the simulation out below and please comment any setting combinations you found interesting or if you have any more interesting parameters to simulate!

 <div id="simulation-block">
     <div id="tickers">